educational-resources-and-services/bibletags-widget/README.md

 * getCorrespondingVerseLocations
   * refetch versionInfo once/day (after a cache-first policy)
-  * have versionInfo saved in the localStorage cache
-  * Do I need to have a bookId converter or lookup as an aid to people using this widget?
-Or perhaps a mapping object that they fill in?
-See https://github.com/openscriptures/BibleOrgSys/tree/master/DataFiles/BookOrders
-  * Explain somewhere that the KJV book ordering is used with an example mapping function (with an actual translation that has different ordering)
   * Why is it slow getting data if everything is local??
 * versifications with all mappings, tests and passing tests (Sarah), then...
   * put ESV and NASB's extraVerseMappings in